kamranahmedse/developer-roadmap/src/data/projects/task-tracker-js.md

 ---
 title: 'Task Tracker'
-description: 'Create a task tracker with a to-do list using HTML, CSS, and JavaScript.'
+description: 'Create a task tracker with a to-do list using JavaScript.'
 isNew: false
 sort: 22
 difficulty: 'intermediate'
 nature: 'JavaScript'
 skills:
   - 'HTML'
   - 'CSS'
   - 'JavaScript'
   - 'DOM Manipulation'
 seo:
   title: 'Build a Task Tracker with JavaScript'
   description: 'Learn how to create a dynamic task tracker that allows users to add, complete, and delete tasks with real-time updates.'
   keywords:
     - 'task tracker'
     - 'to-do list'
     - 'javascript project'
 roadmapIds:
   - 'frontend'
 ---